edisons3608/fluid_sim/README.md

 Assumptions
 - The fluid is inviscid.
-- The fluid is incompresible.
+- The fluid is incompressible.

 A staggered grid is applied to store horizontal (u) and vertical (v) velocity components.